GrassHopper1977/CHERIoT_Experiments/README.md

 sudo apt-get install git
 ```
 10. There is an install menu.
 You want to install Visual Studio Code (the name is abbreviated to Code).
 11. Install Docker too.
-We found teh version from teh package manager didn't work with VSCode.
+We found the version from the package manager didn't work with VSCode.
 Instead from the terminal:
 ```
 sudo apt update
 sudo apt install apt-transport-https ca-certificates curl software-properties-common